tari-project/tari/RFC/src/Glossary.md

 ## Validator Node
-[validator node]: #validator-node "A second-layer node that manages and validates digital asset state transitions"
+[Validator Node]: #validator-node "A second-layer node that manages and validates digital asset state transitions"

 Validator nodes (VNs) make up the Tari second layer, or [Digital Asset Network].
 VNs are responsible for creating and updating [digital asset]s living on the Tari network.